nancy-ruoning-qiu/nancy-ruoning-qiu.github.io/_pages/teaching.md

 Nancy, keeps her learners achieving.

 She’s organized and sweet, has origami art
-And always makes sure her learned are a part of cycle of Kolb, and I don’t mean Colby like the cheese
+And always makes sure her learners are a part of cycle of Kolb, and I don’t mean Colby like the cheese

 Because Nancy is a teacher who will help you achieve your mathematical dreams